Bersella-AI/DebateTimer-Arduino/README.md

 Just test an 8-digit display and an 8*8 LED matrix (both based on MAX7219).

 ### Update Beta 1 & 2 (27 Dec & 29 Dec, 2015)
 Beta 1 aims to test the built-in timer and show a timer on the 8-digit display (reset to 0 when exceeding 999.9s).
-The 8*8 matrix works identically to Beta 0.
 Beta 2, adding a button on the base of Beta 1, is designed to test 2 timers using built-in functions `millis`, with a button to switch the timer to run.

 *(then 3 months passed unconsciously QAQ)*